BBaysinger/bb-portfolio/README.md

 This repo is an end‑to‑end system, not just a site.
 Beyond the UI work, it ships with comprehensive DevOps and data tooling.
 Highlights:

 - Multi‑environment infrastructure with Terraform (dev/prod), EC2 bootstrap, and Caddy/Nginx reverse proxy options
-- A deployment orchestrator that coordinates image builds, GitHub Actions env generation, and safe restarts
+- Deployment tooling (scripts + optional orchestrator) for repeatable builds, env refresh, and safe restarts
 - One‑command local dev modes: bare metal, Docker SSR, Docker SSG, and Caddy proxy for prod‑like URLs
 - Dual registries (Docker Hub for dev, ECR for prod) with automated image cleanup and verification
 - Secrets and environment sync pipeline driven by JSON5 source files and validation lists